The Chahal Family Entrepreneurial Endowed Scholarship

 Celebrating Lubin entrepreneurs who pair discipline with daring.

 The Chahal Family Entrepreneurial Endowed Scholarship was established to spotlight Pace University management students who show both scholastic strength and entrepreneurial initiative.
-Today the program is jointly stewarded by the Foundation and faculty leaders inside the Lubin School of Business.
+The preserved Foundation record identifies the Lubin School of Business as the administering academic program; current administrative roles and application instructions must be confirmed with Pace University.

 Annual recognition for one undergraduate and one graduate management student